 4. Feature lists

 Simple lists (Figure 4) help determine the relative appeal, and importance of, features and benefits, within a product or service.
-This is a qualitative-quantitative technique and useful to construct bundles, to target particular segments.
+This is a qualitative-quantitative technique.
+It helps to construct bundles, to target particular segments.
 Also to ‘sort the wheat from the chaff’ and spot potential category killing features.

 5. Mini adverts

 Mini adverts with words and images are akin to press or poster ads.
 Thus they are familiar to consumers, evoke memories, forgotten thoughts, and are easily understood.
 They are also powerful to assess the importance of needs, and to uncover new needs.
 In turn they help reveal what are the most appealing and distinctive benefit combinations, and the most salient and credible features.
-Also the most engaging way of communicating by expressing underlying personality traits.
-Increasing we find that there are a very small number of salient needs in particular markets and thus that personality traits are highly engaging.
+Also the most engaging way of communicating.
+Increasing, we find that there are a very small number of salient needs in particular markets.
+Thus that personality traits are important to set brnds apart.
 Using mini ads dramatises all of these elements, and helps us understand how to best position products, services and brands.
 Also to inspire effective marketing communication.

 6. Brand stories

-Brand stories help assess content ideas, characters and character dynamics and positioning territory.
-While we originally applied this technique to media brands, recognising of the power of archetypes, means stories are relevant to all brands and categories.
-Figure 6 shows a simple example, used to focus the development of a well known media brand.
-Translate naturally to assess what’s appealing and different across countries.
-Equally, create and use mini ads, for more detailed positioning studies.
+Brand stories invest content and character into brand positionings.
+While we originally applied this technique to media brands, through the power of archetypes, stories are relevant to all brands and categories.
+Figure 6 shows an example, used to develop a well known media brand; The Famous Five.
+Translated into multiple languages, it helped explore appeal and stand-out, across different countries.

 1. The human brain comprises around 100 billion neurons.
 This makes it the most complex structure on the planet.
 To aid research and marketing efforts use consumers’ brains for all their worth!

-2. While consumers can’t tell you everything, using creative stimuli in research begets creativity, which begets innovation, which begets profit.
-In other words, they can help you create more ideas, and turn ideas into more practical solutions.
+2. While consumers can’t tell you everything, using creative stimuli in research begets creativity, which begets innovation, and thus profit.
+In other words, they can help you create more ideas, and then turn ideas into more practical solutions.